 If you encounter green potatoes, it is best to avoid consuming them.
 Cutting off the green parts may remove some of the solanine, but it is difficult to determine how much remains in the potato.
 Therefore, it is safer to discard green potatoes.

-See also How long to cook rice in oven with chicken
+See also How long to cook frozen oxtail in instant pot

 To prevent potatoes from turning green, store them in a cool, dark place, away from direct light.
 Keep them in a well-ventilated container with a lid to protect them from exposure.
 It is also important to inspect potatoes before consuming and discard any that show signs of greening or damage.